MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-white-paper.md

 <!-- Editor Note: 1st bullet is technically inaccurate.
 Fix! -->

-* Terraform uses the YAML Ain’t Markup Language (YAML) format, which is considered to be significantly more human-readable than the JavaScript Object Notation (JSON) format templates used by ARM.
+* Terraform uses the easy to read configuration language HCL (HashiCorp Configuration Language).
+HCL is considered to be significantly more human-readable than the JavaScript Object Notation (JSON) format templates used by ARM.
+  * However, Terraform can also consume machine-generated JSON files for increased compatibility.
 * Terraform provides excellent state management, allows idempotent<sup>1</sup> updates, and minimizes the surface area that it touches when updating deployments.
 * Terraform promotes modular reusability, reducing redundant infrastructure components, and improves ease of maintenance and readability.
 * The customer preferred using a small number of recommended technologies.
 Since we had also recommended Terraform as the solution for deploying Azure Kubernetes Service (AKS) clusters, it seemed sensible to use the same solution for Azure App Service.